gwpy/gwpy/docs/timeseries/statevector.rst

 Associated classes
 ==================

-Alongside the :class:`StateVector` class, :mod:`pdpy.timeseries` provides a :class:`StateVectorDict` for handling collections of bit-vector data (mainly to enable reading and writing multiple `StateVector` in one operation).
+Alongside the :class:`StateVector` class, :mod:`pydischarge.timeseries` provides a :class:`StateVectorDict` for handling collections of bit-vector data (mainly to enable reading and writing multiple `StateVector` in one operation).